folutade/KnowThatYouAnointed/content/posts/the-party.md

   Daddy issues, hid my emotions, never expressed myself
   **Men should never show feelings, being sensitive never helped***

 * It is notable that “Father Time” is one of the few tracks where Kendrick mentioned Drake by name prior to the feud.

   * ***Daddy issues kept me competitive**, that's a fact, nigga
   I don't give a fuck what's the narrative, I am that nigga
   **When Kanye got back with Drake, I was slightly confused**
   Guess I'm not mature as I think, got some healin' to do*

-* Given that on "Father Time" Kendrick higlighted how “tough love” can instill unhealthy patterns of thoughts and lead to immature competitiveness, it is ironic for inconisistent for Kendrick to justify the use of violence against his enemies by claiming it is a result of “tough love".
+* Given that on "Father Time" Kendrick highlighted how “tough love” can instill unhealthy patterns of thought and lead to immature competitiveness, it is ironic and inconsistent for Kendrick to justify the use of violence against his enemies by claiming it is a result of “tough love."

-* Kendrick also hinted at the idea of tough love leading to violence on “euphoria” when alluded to rapper YNW Melly.
-YNW Melly, whose legal last name is ironically "Demons", released a hit single called "Murder on My Mind” in June 2018 just a few months before a shooting in which he was later accused of murdering two of his close friends, rappers YNW Sakchaser and YNW Juvy.
+* Kendrick also hinted at the idea of tough love leading to violence on “euphoria” when he alluded to rapper YNW Melly.
+YNW Melly, whose legal last name is ironically "Demons," released a hit single called "Murder on My Mind” in June 2018, just a few months before a shooting in which he was later accused of murdering two of his close friends, rappers YNW Sakchaser and YNW Juvy.

   * It's **three GOATs left**, and I seen **two of them kissin' and huggin' on stage**
   I love 'em to death and in eight bars, I'll explain that phrase, huh
   ...
-  I pray they my real friends, if not, **I'm YNW Melly** .
+  I pray they my real friends, if not, **I'm YNW Melly**

 {{< /details >}}

 {{< /details >}}

 {{< lyrics >}}If you parade in gluttony without givin' truth to the youth{{< / lyrics >}}